AliShahin/AliShahin.github.io/_pages/about.md

 I have received a PhD in Computer Science from the Queen Mary University of London.
 During my PhD, I did internships at Inria (with [Aurélien Bellet](http://researchers.lille.inria.fr/abellet/) and [Emmanuel Vincent](https://members.loria.fr/EVincent/) on the intersection of differential privacy and audio) and The Alan Turing Institute (with [Adria Gascon](https://www.lsi.upc.edu/~agascon/) and [Matt Kusner](https://mkusner.github.io) on the intersection of multi-party computation and machine learning).
 I was also a PhD visitor at Imperial College London working with [Hamed Haddadi](https://www.imperial.ac.uk/people/h.haddadi).

 ## Research
-I love to explore the intersection of Machine Learning, Privacy, Fairness, Security, Explanation and and Image/Audio Processing!<br />
+I love to help Artificial Intelligence to be Trustworthy, Auditable, Responsible, Secure and Safe!<br />
 My research has been published at top-tier conferences including NeurIPS, ICLR, CVPR, CCS, USENIX Security and PETs.
 My research interests and recent works include:
 - Auditing (see [Confidential-PROFITT](https://openreview.net/forum?id=iIfDQVyuFD), [FRAUD-Detect](https://openreview.net/pdf?id=3vmKQUctNy) and [Zest](https://openreview.net/forum?id=OUz_9TiTv9j))
 - Privacy attacks (see [Mnemonist](https://openreview.net/pdf?id=oVn5GLyONY), [trap weights](https://arxiv.org/pdf/2112.02918.pdf))